spynnaker.pyNN.models.neural_projections.connectors package

 The ID of the connection generator on the machine.

-Get the parameters of the on machine generation.
+The parameters of the on machine generation.

 The size of the connector parameters, in bytes.